-Over time the shape of your gums and the bones that support the dentures can change, which means the denture may no longer fit properly.
+Over time, the shape of your gums and the bones that support the dentures can change.
+This means the dentures may no longer fit properly.
 Relining is a method of adjusting the internal part of the base of the dentures with an acrylic resin to correct their fit.
 This technique doesn’t alter the appearance of the dentures; it simply adapts the base to suit the changing shape of your gums.

-Hard relines are a permanent solution compared to a soft reline and are made from the same material as the denture base.
+Hard relines are a permanent solution compared to a soft reline.
+They are made from the same material as the denture base.
 A hard reline will usually be used if your mouth is healthy and can support a new denture base.